gindenburg/followermaze/blog.md

   - CRLF is NOT implemented as '\r\n' by the test suite despite what the spec says.
 Oh well.
 Not too bad.

+- parsing performance is terrible (i'm blaming std::stringstream and std::getline and callgrind is agreeing with me).
+Maybe fix it for the next version :-)

 followermaze log
 ===============================================================================

+10.07.2014
+- did performance tests.
+- replaced priority_queue with vector.
+- finished documentation
+- released version 1.0.
+- done.
+- going on vacation.

 09.07.2014
 - added some automated tests using CTest.